Our Ship is Mighty | Navigating Fall 2020

 - Revised policies and procedures support student, faculty and staff well-being.

 - Campus-wide prevention and mitigation capabilities.

-- Contact Tracing program that incorporates smart phone technology and comprehensive personal interview.
+- Case investigation program incorporates smart phone technology and comprehensive personal interview.

 - Strategies and designated spaces for quarantining and isolation.

 - State of the art sanitizing measures throughout campus.

 - Robust social distancing and density protocols on campus and in classrooms.

 - Increase awareness of the public health risks of COVID-19 through comprehensive communications of public health guidelines and recommendations.